awesomephant/blog/_posts/2017-08-27-dissertation.md

 date: 2017-06-25 10:00:00
 tags: ""
 thumb: ""
 intro: "The Bauhaus today is remembered mostly for its physical artifacts: Steel tube furniture, household appliances put together from geometric shapes, New Typography, all set against the backdrop of flat-roofed, pristine white architecture.
 The philosophical and political struggle that led to these outcomes seems distant to us.
-Reading some of the manifestos published at the Bauhaus, written in somewhat stilted 1920s German and printed in long lines of sans-serif type can only give us a faint idea of the monumental endeavour the Bauhausler were engaged in."
+Reading some of the manifestos published at the Bauhaus, written in somewhat stilted 1920s German can only give us a faint idea of the monumental endeavour the Bauhausler were engaged in."
 ---

 Having found themselves in a country still recovering from the first world war, with new technology changing every aspect of life, they took it upon them to design the new world, one teapot at a time.
 What emerged was a vision for society in which citizens, architecture, product design, agriculture, entertainment, science and art would exist together in one unified, "rational" programme: Modernism.
 To the young people at the Bauhaus, this idea must have felt utterly within reach: In a country struggling to recover from the first World War, with violent revolutions going on in Europe and new technology changing every aspect of life, change seemed inevitable.
 (Moller, 2015)